kubernetes-retired/kubefed/docs/keps/20200619-federated-resource-status.md

 target clusters whenever a `ReadyCondition` is not satisfied.
 This condition would need to be identified per type or by the usage of an interface `IsReady` that determines this value per type of resource.
-By doing so, we ensure the `Conditions` property shows the status of only unhealthy resources.
+By doing so, we ensure the `Clusters/Conditions` property shows the status of only unhealthy resources for the respective clusters.

 If we re-use the example from above and imagine a scenario where this `FederatedDeployment` resource remained `Ready=True` in two clusters, but crashed in `cluster3`.
-The value of `status.conditions` should reflect the new state for that specific cluster.
+The value of `status.clusters[<index>].conditions` should reflect the new state for that specific cluster.
+The value of `status.conditions` defines the aggregated condition of the Federated resource itself.

 ```yaml
 - apiVersion: types.kubefed.io/v1beta1